2006-2010 Arthritis Glucosamine Study --

 Glucosamine study research extensive

 Glucosamine research is extensive and was impressive dating back to multiple clinical trials in the 1980s and 1990s.
-Most of the favorable glucosamine study trials demonstrating benefits for the nutrient were sponsored by the European patent-holder, Rottapharm.
+Most of the favorable study trials demonstrating benefits for glucosamine were sponsored by the European patent-holder, Rottapharm.
 These studies were of poor quality due to shortcomings in their methods, including poor analysis of drop outs, short duration, small study sizes, and unclear procedures for double-blind testing.(7, 8)

 Several conflicting small studies appeared in the late 1990's that questioned the ingredient's effectiveness for arthritis pain relief.
 This controversy led to a citationed article, Glucosamine for osteoarthritis: magic, hype, or confusion? published in the British Medical Journal (BMJ) June 16, 2001.
 The article concluded that glucosamine does seem to be very safe but that large clinical trials without company interference were needed to accurately determine its effectiveness.(8)